shinjiogaki/voroce/README.md

 </div>

 **voroce** is a simple voronoi library useful to create images like the above ones. **voroce** is a coind word of **voronoi** & **veloce**.

-Please feel free to use in your product.
-I'd be happy if you credit my name.
+Please feel free to use in your software.
+I would be happy if you credit my name.
-Mind that the copyrightholder of the SDF functions used in **veloce** is Inigo Quilez.
+However, mind that the copyrightholder of the SDF functions used in **veloce** is Inigo Quilez.

 <div align="center">
 <img src="img/figure3.png" alt="order" title="order" width="320">